 Find out more about visas and work permits on the GOV.UK website

-Your local Citizens Advice Bureau can provide free immigration advice on some issues.
-Find out more about getting immigration advice from the Citizens Advice Bureau:
+Your local Citizens Advice can provide free immigration advice on some issues.
+Find out more about getting immigration advice from the Citizens Advice:

 You can find out more useful information on the Reed website.
 Reed is an employment agency.
 You can find out more about employment agencies here.